 /*Assumption is that the source message is correct.
 Therefore a national identity number should be in line with field 50F format specifications: “7/” must be followed by the country code, a slash and the national identity number*/

 /*Write the number and the country in a next occurrence of the target PrivateIdentification.Other component */

+/* Additional checks added to foresee the case where only the country code is provided like “7/BE” without slash after country code.
+Although this is not expected as per UHB description, but it would smooth the translation */

+MTNumber = “”

+IF Length(MTFullId)> 3 AND Substring(MTFullId, 3, 3) = “/” THEN

 MTNumber = Substring(MTFullId, 4)

+ENDIF

 IF MTNumber IsEmpty THEN